-The Group's credit risk is primarily attributable to trade and other receivables.
-Management has a credit policy in place and the exposure to this credit risk is monitored on an ongoing basis.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Group.
+The Group's credit risk is primarily attributable to trade receivables.
+The Group's exposure to credit risk arising from cash and bank balances are limited because the counterparties are banks with a high credit rating, for which the Group considers to have low credit risk.
+Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.

 In respect of trade and other receivables, individual credit evaluations are performed on all customers requiring credit over a certain amount.
+The Group does not obtain collateral in respect of trade receivables.
 These evaluations focus on the customer's past history of making payments when due and current ability to pay, and take into account information specific to the customer as well as pertaining to the economic environment in which the customer operates.
 The Group also manages the credit risk by arranging the trade debtors to be covered by letters of credit from reputable banks.
 Credit terms offered by the Group to its customers are set out in note 12 to the financial statements.

 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer rather than the industry or country in which the customers operate.
-The Group considers the exposure to credit risk with respect to trade debtors and bills receivable as at 31 March 2018 and 2017 were not significant as all of them were covered by letters of credit from reputable banks.
+The Group considers the exposure to credit risk with respect to trade debtors and bills receivable as at 31 March 2019 and 2018 were not significant as most of them were covered by letters of credit from reputable banks.
 It is considered the possibility of default is remote.
+The Group measures loss allowance on financial assets based on the past loss experience, existing market conditions, coverage of credit insurance as well as forward looking information at the end of each reporting period.
+Having considered those factors, the Group considered that there is no significant loss allowance recognised in accordance with HKFRS 9 as at 31 March 2019, and no expected credit loss rate has therefore been disclosed.